-Councillor Nigel Manning led the wreath laying ceremony.
-Followed by the representatives from the local uniformed organisations and members of U3A.
-During the Service Shannon Cronin, Hollie Evans and Sam Hymas, students from Ash Manor School, read out the names of the fallen, listed on the Memorial, who died between the November 1915 and November 1916.
+Councillor John Tonks led the wreath laying ceremony.
+Followed by the represenatives from the local uniformed organisations and members of U3A.
+During the Service Molly James and Max Hamblyn, students from Ash Manor School, read out the names of the fallen, listed on the Memorial, who died between the November 1916 and November 1917.

 The North East Hampshire Area School Band once again provided the accompanying music, with buglers sounding the evocative Last Post and Reveille.
 Tim Edwards once again marshalled the Parade.

-Following the service, the parade returned to the Ash Centre where the salute was taken by Councillor Nigel Manning as the various contingents marched past.
+Following the service, the parade returned to the Ash Centre where the salute was taken by Councillor John Tonks as the various contingents marched past.

-Before final dispersal, Councillor Manning thanked all the individuals, groups and organizations that had contributed towards and attended the event.
+Before final dispersal, Councillor Tonks thanked all the individuals, groups and organizations that had contributed towards and attended the event.

 Tea and coffee were then served in the Ash Centre by members of Churches Together.